 ThisCivil Protection video parodies, then subverts, this trope.
 One of the characters is very careful not to say anything about how to build bombs, and the other says Don't Try This at Home whilst explaining exactly what not to do.
 When asked why he's explaining how to make napalm, he says that he doesn't want people to do it by accident.

 In one episode of King of the Hill, Bobby gets a Love Interest (voiced by Lucy Liu) who tricks him into building a meth lab for his science fair project.
-Subverted in this case because all of the ingredients are explicitly shown, though the procedure is different than real meth preparation.
+All of the ingredients are explicitly shown, but the procedure is different than real meth preparation.